 This makes sense, the nutrients that the microbiome has access to are directly affected by when and what we eat.
 When we eat we see an increase in the abundance of bacteria that snack on carbohydrates, and when we fast we see an increase in bacteria that snack on our mucus layer.
 This allows us to replace the mucus layer daily to prevent bacterial overgrowth, particularly in the small intestine.

 But it turns out it’s not simply just when and what we eat.
 Aberrant light/dark cycles change both the types of bacteria in our gut as well as their functions, leading to “leaky gut”.
 In fact, most of our behaviors that alter circadian rhythms have an effect on the microbiome and vice versa Successfully using probiotics or FMT will require addressing circadian rhythms to be even remotely useful, save for addressing acute problems such as C. diff infection.

 5)Repairing and replacing damaged cells

 At the cellular level, circadian rhythms help separate functions that can’t go on at the same time due to conflicting metabolic processes.
 Nothing illustrates this concept more than the separation of use and repair.
 In the most basic sense, you can’t repair or replace something while it’s in use.

 Anabolic(Building up) and catabolic(breaking down) processes need to be separated because they often use the same substrates.
-They also need to be separated because some of the byproducts of catabolic processes such as free radicals damage cellular components such as DNA, which if altered during replication, can lead to cancer.
+They also need to be separated because some of the byproducts of catabolic processes, such as free radicals, damage cellular components including DNA, which if altered during replication, can lead to cancer.

 Think of it like getting an oil change in your car.
 You can’t run the engine while changing your oil because removing the oil would cause the engine to seize.
 Therefore, you must take your car off the road to change the oil.
 In the same way, sending the proper signals to your cells via the correct environmental exposures will allow your cells to separate use from repair, keeping your gut healthy all day every day.